 The responsibility of confirming the existence of a significant emergency or dangerous situation is primarily determined by Campus Security and Public Safety.
 The Director of CSPS and/or the Associate Director of CSPS are responsible for confirming the emergency, developing message content and initiating emergency notifications.
 Incidents specific to health-related concerns, i.e. a serious viral outbreak, will involve the Director of Health & Counseling Services, often in partnership with the Spokane Regional Health District.
-Severe weather emergency notifications are authorized by the Emergency Preparedness Manager via the Emergency Operations Center.
+Severe weather emergency notifications are authorized by the Director of Emergency Management via the Emergency Operations Center.

 Emergency notifications will be issued via the university emergency notification system, which is called ZagAlert.
-The ZagAlert system can send messages to any combination of voice message/phone call, text (SMS) message, email message, paging systems on GU polycom telephones, and on the official GU social media sites on Facebook or Twitter.
+The ZagAlert system can send messages to any combination of voice message/phone call, text (SMS) message, email message, , and on the official GU social media sites on Facebook or Twitter.
 The type(s) of message(s) sent within the ZagAlert system (phone call, text, email, etc.) will be selected by the sender on a situational basis.
 Alert messages either provide specific protective actions to take or provide information so recipients can determine their safest course of action.
 This can include campus closure notifications, areas to avoid, evacuation orders, shelter in place orders, or lockdown procedures.
-Due to the urgent nature of the message contents, ZagAlert emergency notifications are not be segmented to specific audiences and will always be released to the entire contact database.

-All Gonzaga University-owned emails and telephone numbers are automatically enrolled in ZagAlert.
-All Gonzaga community members are encouraged to include personal telephone, text, and email contact points.
+All Gonzaga community members are encouraged to enroll their information in ZagAlert, and to list their personal telephone, text, and email contact points.
 Gonzaga students, faculty and staff can enter additional contact information in ZagWeb by: